ZZ-Cat/CRSFforArduino/.github/CONTRIBUTING.md

 Thank you for helping to make CRSF for Arduino better.
 Before you can go Gung Ho on coding, there are a few house rules I need you to familiarise yourself with.

-## Do's & don'ts of CRSF for Arduino
+## Do's and don'ts of CRSF for Arduino

 ### **Do...**